bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 write.csv(a_out, paste(folder, "ANCOM_taxa.csv", sep="")) #save the resulting table as a .csv file
 ```

+**Question 5**: How many taxa does ANCOM find are significantly differentially abundant?

 ## 4.6 Run ALDEx2

 Finally, we'll run ALDEx2.
 Note that here the first step is to normalise the samples using a CLR normalisation, so you can see how all of the methods require similar steps - normalisation and then testing - but this is done in a slightly different way for each.
 We then use a Kruskal-Wallis test and a GLM ANOVA on the data, and we can do this test with multiple cores (```useMC=2```).
 You can see that we're again running this separately for each metadata variable, and then saving the outputs as .csv files: